-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) You pay a \$40 copay for each individual session for psychiatric services telehealth visit via BlueCareOnDemand SM You pay a \$40 copay for each individual session for mental health specialty telehealth visit via BlueCareOnDemand SM In addition to the applicable office visit cost share, the following cost shares may also apply: You pay 20% coinsurance for each Medicare-covered lab service You pay 20% coinsurance for each Medicare-covered simple x-ray You pay 20% coinsurance for Medicare-covered medical supplies You pay 20% coinsurance for Medicare-covered blood service You pay 20% coinsurance for each Medicare-covered diagnostic radiology service (such as CT scan and MRI) You pay 20% coinsurance for Medicare-covered diagnostic procedures and tests and therapeutic radiology service You pay a 20% copay for non-routine Medicare- covered hearing exam Ambulatory surgery center: You pay 20% coinsurance
+Services that are covered for you What you must pay when you get these services Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued) fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization may be required and is the responsibility of your provider. session for mental health specialty telehealth visit via BlueCareOnDemand SM .
+In addition to the applicable office visit cost share, the following cost shares may also apply: You pay 20% coinsurance for each Medicare-covered lab service.
+You pay 20% coinsurance for each Medicare-covered simple x- ray.
+You pay 20% coinsurance for Medicare-covered medical supplies.
+You pay 20% coinsurance for Medicare-covered blood service.
+You pay 20% coinsurance for each Medicare-covered diagnostic radiology service (such as CT scan and MRI).
+You pay 20% coinsurance for Medicare-covered diagnostic procedures and tests and